Austria loses court fight against UK Hinkley nuclear plant

 Hinkley Point, which is scheduled to come online in 2025, will provide 7% of Britain’s power needs and be the UK’s first nuclear plant in more than two decades.

+The 3.2 gigawatt plant, which France’s EDF is building with China General Nuclear Power Corp, has seen numerous delays, with the costs most recently estimated at up to 22.5 billion pounds ($28.8 billion).

-The European Commission approved the project in 2014, triggering a court challenge from Austria which has opposed nuclear power for decades, and from Luxembourg.
+The European Commission approved the project in 2014, triggering a court challenge from Austria which has opposed nuclear power for decades.
+Luxembourg supported Vienna’s legal fight.

 The Court of Justice of the European Union (CJEU) rejected Austria’s arguments, one of which was on environmental grounds.